 We want our students to do much more than just scratch the surface of music, right?

-I want my students to leave my studio having explored a huge variety of music, both written and composed, in heaps of styles and through a process that involves lots of creativity.
-You can’t achieve that through teaching to an exam syllabus year after year.
+I’m sure other piano teachers are like me, and want piano students to leave the studio feeling accomplished.
+Becoming a skilled pianist means exploring a huge variety of music, both written and composed, in heaps of styles and through a process that involves lots of creativity.
+You can’t achieve that through only sticking to an exam syllabus year after year.

-If you are making this mistake now, I urge you to stop and re-think your teaching practice for next year:
+If you are making this mistake now, I urge you to stop and re-think your teaching methods for next year:

-If you’ve been caught in this trap, make 2016 your year to get out of it.
+If you’ve been caught in the exam cycle trap, make next year your year to get out of it.
 I guarantee your students will thank you for it.

-When I first started teaching, I didn’t give much thought to sight reading.
-I have always been a good sight reader so I assumed that my students would be too.
-It wasn’t until I’d been teaching for a while that I realised that this was far from true.
+When I first started teaching, I didn’t give much thought to sight-reading.
+When it comes to playing piano, I have always been a good sight-reader so I assumed that my students would be too.
+It wasn’t until after quite a few lessons that I realised that this was far from true.

-I’d say that around 90% of the students that I come into contact with (my own students, when examining, at master classes, etc.), struggle with this key skill which I now make the focus of the start of every lesson with every student.
+I’d say that around 90% of the students that I come into contact with (my own students, when examining, at master classes, etc.), struggle with this key skill.
+I now make sight reading the focus of the start of every lesson with every student.

-Just allocate 3-5 minutes to help your students understand how to sight read in class and set them work to do over the week.
+Just allocate 3-5 minutes during their piano lesson to get your student practicing their sight-reading skills.
+This will help them understand how to sight-read both in private lessons and on work you set them to do over the week.

-I like using the Piano Adventures sight reading books as they are structured in a week-by-week format and they introduce and practice ideas in an intervallic and chordal manner which suits my teaching.
+When it comes to my preferred lesson book for sight-reading, I like using the Piano Adventures sight-reading books.
+They’re structured in a week-by-week format, and they also introduce and practice ideas in an intervallic and chordal manner which suits how I like to teach.

 Please leave your thoughts below.